- What is an internship?

 Students usually seek internships prior to the beginning of each semester.
 University of Baltimore, Merrick School of Business operates on a three-semester system: spring, summer and fall.

 Employers are allowed to post paid internships any time throughout the year.
-Leslie Joyce, associate director of development and external relations, is available to guide you through the internship process.
+The Career Center is available to guide you through the internship process.
 She is dedicated to serving employer’s needs when it comes to the internship process.

 Internships vary in length, depending on the needs of the employer and the student.
 For-credit internships typically last at least a full semester (late August-mid December, late January-mid May, late May-mid August), however the duration of the internship may vary depending on the needs on the employer.
 Non-credit internships are not necessarily scheduled on a semester basis.

-To post a paid or unpaid internship that require the skill and competencies of a business student, contact Leslie Joyce, she will post internship positions that are related to recruiting School of Business students.
-She will post the position on UB Works, a free, easy to use job listing Web site for employers.
+To post a paid or unpaid internship that require the skill and competencies of a business student, contact the Career Center.
+Positions are posted on UBalt Works, a free, easy to use job listing website for employers.
 For more information and detailed instructions, review the download the Employer’s Guide to Internships.

 We encourage you to indicate application deadlines as well as a closing date.